-attractions in marylebone
+Attractions in marylebone

-With its wide and world-famous range of fine and decorative arts from the 15th to the 19th centuries with French 18th century paintings, porcelain and furniture, Wallace Collection is a beautiful national museum displaying superb works of art.
+- Wallace Collection: With its wide and world-famous range of fine and decorative arts from the 15th to the 19th centuries with French 18th century paintings, porcelain and furniture, Wallace Collection is a beautiful national museum displaying superb works of art.
 It was established in the year 1897.

-The Sherlock Holmes Museum is a privately run museum committed to the popular fictional detective Sherlock Holmes.
+- Sherlock Holmes Museum: The Sherlock Holmes Museum is a privately run museum committed to the popular fictional detective Sherlock Holmes.
 It was opened up in 1990 and is located on Baker Street.